porterjamesj/website/content/hiking/lt23/day9/index.md

 [^1]: "Fastest known times", which are speed records for completing a trail.
 You can see the FKTs for the Long Trail [here](https://fastestknowntime.com/route/long-trail-vt).
 [^2]: I've sadly never written anything about this so I have nothing to link to.
 Briefly: in 2018, Alicia, Rob, me, and a few others attempted to set this record, mostly just out of youthful zeal and enthusiasm for the city and public transit, but also because the 2nd Avenue Subway had just opened up to 96th Street.
 The previous record was void becuase of the new stations, so this was a perfect time to make the attempt.
 We also had some fun ideas that never quite came together about using the then-new MTA real-time data feeds to help with our route planning.
 We visited all 472 stations in 25 hours and change, and while we were never in the Guinness Book due to a technicality, I believe that until [Kate Jones officially set the record in April 2023](https://www.guinnessworldrecords.com/news/2023/5/swiss-woman-visits-every-new-york-city-subway-station-in-record-breaking-time-749935), we were the people who'd been to every station the fastest.
-[^3]: What is it with everyone being from North Carolina on this trip?
+[^3]: What is it with everyone I meet being from North Carolina?
 [^4]: This is a pretty popular hiker activity when crossing over ski resorts becuase the lodges and base camps usually have restraunts and bars.